YYinBurgh/YYinBurgh.github.io/_pages/cv.md

 - Ph.D. in Information Studies, Drexel University
 - M.S. in Information Science, University of North Carolina at Chapel Hill
-- B.S. in Library Science, Sun Yat-sen University
+- B.S. in Library and Information Science, Sun Yat-sen University